ajpharrelo/MacInfo/README.md

 ```

 ### Retrieve MAC address blockSizes
-If, there are more than two objects in the array first result is the largest blocksize (MA-L)
+If there are more than two objects in the array first result is the largest blocksize (MA-L)
 which is probably the smaller block sizes registration authority
 ```js
     const macInfo = require('./macinfo')